Watarrka National Park & Kings CanyonAccommodation Attractions Fauna of Flora of Images

 Located within Watarrka National Park, this spectacular attraction of towering vertical walls and pockets of ‘lush’ vegetation that grow protected in the sheltered gullies, known as Kings Canyon, is what many visitors come to see.
-One of the best views that affords the visitor the opportunity to stare into the vastness of the canyon is seen on ‘the Canyon Walk’.
+It offers one of the best views, that gives the visitor the opportunity to stare into the vastness of the canyon, as is seen on ‘the Canyon Walk’.
 The walk rises steeply to the Canyon top and follows the rim.

 As you approach the rim, there is a narrow opening in the rocks.
 It is what lies beyond, that can take your breath away.
 Piled upon the baked surface of stone are clumps of crusted red rock, almost like they are domes spun by bees.
 This is known as ‘The Lost City’.
 Walking through the streets of ‘The Lost City’ is a step back into primeval time, marked by ancient marine fossil etched into the rock face.